kean/articles/2021-11-22-api-client.markdown

 <span class="p">}</span>
 </code></pre></div></div>

 > The client might call `shouldClientRetry(_:withError:)`  multiple times (once for each failed request).
-Make sure to coalesce the requests to refresh the token.
-Also, don't forget the scenario with an expired refresh token.
+Make sure to coalesce the requests to refresh the token and handle the scenario with an expired refresh token.
 {:.warning}

 I didn't show this code in the original `APIClient` implementation to not over-complicate things, but the project you find at GitHub already [supports it](https://github.com/kean/APIClient).